ClaireDuSoleil/ClaireDuSoleil.github.io/README.md

 # ClaireDuSoleil.github.io

-Convert Coinbase CSV to TurboTax Format (.txf) or a Proceeds CSV.
+Convert Coinbase CSV to TurboTax Format (.txf) or a Proceeds CSV that shows the gain/loss of each transaction.

 Now includes showing proceeds in an Excel-like spreadsheet that can be edited prior to exporting.